CluedIn-io/CluedIn.Connector.AzureDataLake/docs/guides/FilenamePatterns.md

     * ToUpperInvariant (equivalent to ToLowerInvariant)
   * When using {OutputFormat} without formatString, no extra formatting is performed.
 Example values: `csv`, `parquet`, `json`.
 * {ContainerName} and {ContainerName:formatString}
-  * this will use the value in the Storage Name of the Stream.
+  * this will use the value in the Target Name of the Stream.
   * formatString accepts the following:-
     * ToUpperInvariant
     * ToUpper (equivalent to ToUpperInvariant)